vtx-factory/Kosm-Classic-FPS-Template-UE4/README.md

 - Creation and setup of Kosm Dedicated Server build - it will be made available when v0.8 officially releases.<br>
 - Upgraded Portals performance by reducing draw calls on render target, conserving same quality level.<br>
 - All players now spawn with Crowbar instead of Rocket launcher by default, with the ability to change Starting Weapon (or unlock all) before entering map.<br>
-- Smoothed Character's Air Control movement while falling/when jumping on a JumpPad.
+- Adjusted Character's Air Control movement while falling/when jumping on a JumpPad.
 </details>
 <details>
 <summary>v0.7 <strong><i>- Release#17.02.2021</i></strong> </summary>